 PERSON INJURED IN MN AUTO ACCIDENT NOT WEARING SEAT BELT STILL HAS CASE

-Our lawyers are often asked, “does a person still have a case if they are injured in a MN car accident while not wearing a seatbelt.”
+Our lawyers are often asked, “do I still have a case if I was injured in a MN car accident while not wearing a seatbelt.”
 The answer is that evidence that you were not wearing a seat belt, or that a child restraint was not being used, cannot be used in any litigation involving personal injury or property damage resulting from the use or operation of any motor vehicle.
 MS 169.685(4).
 The only exception to the rule against using seat belt evidence in Minnesota is that if the seat belt or restraint was defective, the injured person can still bring a claim against the manufacturer.